Mjhumaidan16/Poly_FixIt/README.md

 * **Mohammed Humaidan**:
     1. Smart Chat.
     2. AI-Enchanced Repair Request.
+    3. FSCalender Request Filter

 ---

 ## Design Changes
 * **Removed the Duplicate request**: Removed the duplicate request from the admin dashboard.
+(Pending Request was used instead)
 * **Added pending request**: Added the pending request to the admin dashboard.
+(It was used as a replacement for duplicates page,
+* it serves the purpose for the admin to view requests and take action conveniently)
 * **Added the AVFoundation**: Added the AVFoundation to show off the guided video for the newly created users.
+(Is an Additional Feature)
 * **Added a chat with AI**: Added a btn in the request list that will redirect the ticketer to an AI based chat.

 ---